-Analysis: The Applicant has met with the Maui County Department of Parks and Recreation.
-The Department determined it preferred the two, 5-acre parks be consolidated into a single 10-acre Community Park space with active sports fields, parking and comfort station.
-The dedication of the active park with amenities will fulfill the Applicants requirement of the park dedication ordinance.
+Analysis: Petitioner has met with the DPR who determined that it preferred the two 5-acre parks be consolidated into a single 10-acre community park space with active sports fields, parking, and comfort station.
+The dedication of the active park with amenities will fulfill Petitioner's requirement of the park dedication ordinance.